 3. That you’ll be traveling somewhere new every weekend.

 When I studied abroad in London, I thought I was going to be visiting another country every weekend, just because of the proximity that European countries have to each other and the relatively cheap cost that European travel is.
 This didn’t happen in the way I thought and I’m happy it didn’t.
 By using these tips, and getting comfortable with my new city, I was able to enjoy London much more, the place I chose to study abroad, and therefore made connections and memories there that lasted longer.
 It’s okay to not travel so much on weekends, and take the time to sit back, relax and enjoy where you are in the present moment.
 Plus, it saves stress, travel time and money too, which, as a student is always a good thing.
 Plus, London has so much to offer.
 If you’re there for a whole semester, don’t miss out on some amazing day trips as well!

 4. That you won’t miss home (or aspects of your home that you thought you wouldn’t miss).

-Another aspect of study abroad that I can attest to.
 There’s so much convenience and ease about living and being in your home country, but that’s because it’s taken you at least two decades to get used to the customs of your own culture.
 There are (many) aspects to my American culture that I thought I wouldn’t miss once I went abroad, but I was wrong.
 When you study abroad, a big part of the experience outside academics is the cultural awareness and novelty.
 But it does get difficult to familiarize yourself with another set of cultural norms that are different from your own, especially if you’re not used to them.
 Even though I never thought I’d miss free toilet use or chatty customer service all that much, I did.
 You learn to never take any part of your culture for granted.